KaydenClark/ToDoListCLient/README.md

-This is my base start for making a react app
+A basic Task Manger app that shows full CRUD functionality for a web application